kyma-project/kyma/docs/api-gateway-v2/03-04-migration.md

 kubectl delete virtualservice <API_NAME> -n <NAMESPACE>
 ```

-Please make sure that the virtualservice resource is deleted before proceeding to the next instruction.
+Please make sure that the Virtual Service resource is deleted before proceeding to the next instruction.

 If the api was secured with authentication mechanism delete the Policy resource: